Granting and Restricting Elevated Workstation Privileges

 - Installing a tool on the workstation that provides the user with elevated privileges for specific applications.

-If users require temporary elevated privileges on workstations that will access highly sensitive data, the user must obtain written permission from their supervisor and data security lead prior to being granted the access.
+If user require temporary elevated privileges on workstations that will access highly sensitive data, the users must obtain written permission from their supervisor and data security lead prior to being granted the access.
 This written permission must be reviewed and validated annually.
 Before granting the privileges, Workstation Managers must install endpoint security software on the workstation with practical security settings (as a minimum).

 If the user has two accounts (one with user privileges and one with elevated privileges), users should normally access highly sensitive data only when logged in to an account with user privileges and only log in to the account with elevated privileges when absolutely required.